 Protect Yourself with a Personal Injury Attorney

 Accidents could take place at any moment, and they can be difficult to settle, but don’t let that stop you from fighting back.
-Reach out to an experienced Detroit personal injury lawyer with Pazner Law to help you protect your family.
+Reach out to an experienced Detroit personal injury lawyer with Pazner, Havens, and Slingwein, Attorneys at Law to help you protect your family.

 Are you ready to speak to a lawyer?
 Call us for more information about your case through a free consultation.
 To get started, call 313-822-2244 or fill out our online contact form on this page.